alperenkaracete/hackerrankchallenges/README.md

-# This are challenges that I solved on HackerRank for languages
+# This are challenges that I solved on HackerRank with different programing languages